Teros eBike Battery Use & Care

 Battery capacity determines running time and travel distance and is measured in either amp hours (Ah) or watt hours (Wh).
 These are used interchangeably and are related by the formula Watt Hours = Amp Hours X Battery Voltage.

 While the range predictor tool is based on the Bosch motor, you can extrapolate to other motors.
-Other mid-drives provide slightly fewer kilometres (5-10% less).
+Most other mid-drives provide slightly fewer kilometres (5-10% less).
 Hub motors generally provide 50 to 60% of this range.
 Also worth noting is that motors with higher torque outputs will deplete the battery faster.
 So the range of the 40 Nm Bosch Active Line is over 10% greater than on the 85Nm Performance Line CX.